Do you struggle with growing the revenue of your eCommerce business?

 Content personalization is a must for 2018.
 This is something that not only will make your customers happy, but it will also increase your sales and conversion rates.

 Here are some stats to back that up:

-In fact, 43% of people say they prefer to see personalised shipping information and, after that, 38% would like to see personalised product recommendations.
+In fact, 43% of people say they prefer to see personalized shipping information and, after that, 38% would like to see personalized product recommendations.

 A few ways that you can improve your personalization: